 The ULF was one of the first organizations our parents contacted when Addy was diagnosed with 4H Leukodystrophy.
 They’ve been a friend, support, and a fabulous network for us.
 By attending the ULF annual conferences, we’ve been able to connect with the world’s experts that devote their lives to finding cures for leukodystrophies.
 We’ve also met so many wonderful families that are living through what we are, and they’ve become like family.
 We are so impressed and grateful for the ULF’s involvement and support, that my mom is now a proud new member of the ULF Board of Directors, a most humbling and exciting opportunity.

-To learn more or to donate, go to ulf.org
+To learn more, go to ulf.org

 The Yaya Foundation for 4H Leukodystrophy

 We met our friends, Ron and June Garber (parents of Yaya Garber) at the 2017 ULF annual conference.
 The Yaya Foundation was founded by Ron and June and other parents of children with 4H Leukodystrophy because they shared similar struggles, resources, and strived for better care for our children.
 We were all dismayed that there was no organized effort to advance research and unlock a cure for 4H.
 Currently, The Yaya Foundation for 4H Leukodystrophy is the only organization in the world fighting specifically for children with 4H.
 They’re building an ecosystem of patients, families, researchers, clinicians, scientific experts, and supporters in order to: